Why are there so many identical or nonexistent assets in my inventory?

 Assets not matching across inventory sources

 If you have enabled one or more integrations with third party sources, you may find that you get duplicate assets because the imported device information fails to match the information from the runZero scan.
 Many integration sources provide very limited information that can be used to reliably match up devices, or identify devices inaccurately.
 This can prevent imported data from matching up with runZero scans.
-This problem is more common if you set up an external integration first, before performing any runZero scans.

 Note that connector tasks always operate across multiple sites, as external sources do not have any knowledge of runZero site definitions.
 If you configure a connector task with a specific site, that site is used as a default for new assets when no matching existing asset is found in any site.
 If an asset is first created because of a connector task, it may not end up in the site representing its actual network location.
 This will then mean it fails to match up when a runZero scan is performed.